tommaso-ruzzon/honour_politeness/README.md

 # File Structure

 c_program/: Main scripts and code for running the project.
-00_execute_honourpoliteness_master.py: Master script to run all processes.
+00_execute_honourpoliteness_master.R: Master script to run all processes in the correct order.

 d_results/: Outputs, including regression results and graphs.